 Castellano's early exposure to the underworld led to more frequent and more serious crimes.
 He spent three months in federal prison in 1934 after being arrested for armed robbery, never revealing the names of two friends who were also involved.
 His unwillingness to work with the police earned him street credibility among thugs in the neighborhood.

-In 1937, Castellano married the sister-in-law of mafia king Carlo Gambino, Nino Manno.
+In 1937, Castellano married the sister-in-law of mafia king Carlo Gambino, Nina Manno.
 For the next several years Castellano was involved in gambling and bootlegging, but otherwise kept a relatively low profile.
 Nearly two decades later, he was called before a grand jury to testify about his connections to organized crime.
 He refused to say a word and was sentenced to five years in prison for contempt of court.
 He only served seven months before being released, earning a reputation for bulletproof loyalty.

 Thanks to his mob connections, Castellano's next business—a wholesale enterprise called Blue Ribbon Meats—made him a wealthy man.
 On the side, he and Gambino also developed the so-called "White Rackets," such as construction bid rigging, union infiltration and political corruption.
-After the death of Carlo Gambino, Castellano was made boss of the Gambino Crime Family.
+After the death of Gambino, Castellano was made boss of the Gambino Crime Family.
 Castellano led with a quiet hand, keeping a low profile and running operations from his Staten Island mansion.